jackgisby/longitudinal_olink_proteomics/README.md

 # Longitudinal Olink Proteomics Data and Code

-Repository for the paper: “Longitudinal proteomic profiling of high-risk patients with COVID-19 reveals markers of severity and predictors of fatal disease” by Gisby et al. doi: https://doi.org/10.1101/2020.11.05.20223289
+Repository for the paper: “Longitudinal proteomic profiling of dialysis patients with COVID-19 high-risk COVID-19 patients reveals markers of severity and predictors of death” by Gisby et al. doi: https://doi.org/10.1101/2020.11.05.20223289

 Here, we have stored:
 * A public version of the dataset used in the paper (`data`)